Skip to content

 Now let's configure the GitHub webhook.
 Expose the burrito-server kubernetes service to the internet using the method of your choice. (for testing purposes on a local cluster, you can use kubectl port-forward and ngrok to expose the service to the internet).

 Configure a webhook in your GitHub repository to point to the exposed burrito-server service.
 Make sure to specify the /api/webhook path in the target url.
 The webhook should be triggered on push and pull_request events.
-You can reference your webhook secret in a secret named burrito-webhook-secret in the controller namespace (burrito-system in this tutorial).
+Reference your webhook secret in the secret associated to your repository, in the webhookSecret key.

 kind: Secret